tothpeter/.dotfiles/README.md

 $ grb_fixups
 ```

-### SourceTree custom actions

-#### Fixup commit for the selected commit

-In SourceTree: Right click on a commit > Custom Actions > Fixup.
-It will create a fixup commit
-for the selected commit using the files added to staging.

-Create a new SourceTree custom action
-- Menu caption: Fixup
-- Script to run: ~/.dotfiles/git/sourcetree_custom_actions/create_fixup_commit.sh
-- Parameters: $SHA

-#### Amend all changes to the selected commit

-In SourceTree: Right click on a commit > Custom Actions > Amend all.
-It will amend
-all the changes to the selected commit.

-SourceTree custom action settings:
-- Menu caption: Amend all
-- Script to run: ~/.dotfiles/git/sourcetree_custom_actions/amend_all.sh
-- Parameters: $SHA

-#### Super secret stuff
+### Super secret stuff

-Put any custom variables.sh, aliases.sh, functions.sh or .rb in the `local`
-folder and they will be loaded recursively.
+Put any *.sh file into the folder named `local` and they will be loaded recursively.

-### Run the current RSpec file or example in the current iTerm2 tab from VS Code by pressing a keystroke
+### Run the active RSpec file or example in the current iTerm2 tab from VS Code by pressing a keystroke

 Add the following tasks to your VS Code tasks.json: